oceanprotocol-archive/pdr-trueval/README_local_full_flow.md

 docker pull oceanprotocol/pdr-predictoor:latest
 docker pull oceanprotocol/pdr-publisher:latest
 docker pull oceanprotocol/pdr-dfbuyer:latest

+# Run
 ./start_ocean.sh --predictoor --with-pdr-trueval --with-pdr-trader --with-pdr-predictoor --with-pdr-publisher --with-pdr-dfbuyer
 ```

 This will start barge with a custom version of ganache (auto-mine a block every 12 sec), contracts (predictoor), subgraph (predictoor)
-WARNING:   Barge will start more slowly, deploying contracts takes a couple of minutes.
+- WARNING!!
+Barge will start more slowly.
+Deploying contracts takes a couple of minutes.
-Watch the output to know when to proceed further or check if file "/ocean-subgraph/ready" exists.
+- Watch the output to know when to proceed further or check if file "/ocean-subgraph/ready" exists.

 After barge is deployed, pdr* will wait for two epochs to pass, before consuming values.
 Wait for that first :)

 # Partial Barge Approach